My wife has a habit of leaving the remote control on the entertainment center, right next to the TV.

 Launching Apps

-The app’s main screen has two tabs: Apps and Games.
-We’ll cover the Games tab first, since it’s the easier of the two.
+We’ll cover the Games tab first since it’s the easier of the two.

-The Apps tab has icons for all the apps installed on your device that have a Leanback shortcut.
 So if you’ve sideloaded apps on your NVIDIA Shield, you won’t be able to open them directly via the app.

 Touchpad & Keyboard

 Personally, I prefer using the trackpad mode.
-I think it’s an easy, intuitive way to navigate around the screen.
-But I like that the NVIDIA Shield app gives you options, just in case the trackpad isn’t your style.
+It’s an easy, intuitive way to navigate around the screen.

 Menu Bar